gopalakrishnanarjun/AutoXplainAI/README.md

-# AutoXplainAI
+# autoxplainai

-AutoXplainAI is an Automatic Model Explanation Framework that simplifies the process of interpreting machine learning models.
+autoxplainai is an Automatic Model Explanation Framework that simplifies the process of interpreting machine learning models.
 It provides tools for generating explanations and visualizing them in an intuitive way.

 ## Features
 - Automatic generation of model explanations